 If a child, youth and/or family is to receive direct support from the Child’s Circle worker, a Service Plan is developed by the Child’s Circle worker, parent, child/youth, involved school staff and other involved service providers and signed by the parent/caregiver.

-Student and family needs are related to the risk factors identified in the Prevention and Early Intervention Framework for Children, Youth and Families.
+As follow-up to the FVSD Student Support Services Referral, the Child’s Circle worker will engage the family and other service providers/referral sources to determine the risk factors and strengths of the family.
+Student and family needs will be related to the risk factors identified in the Prevention and Early Intervention Framework for Children, Youth and Families.

 - Social/emotional risk indicators: An inability to establish or maintain satisfactory relationships with peers or adults, a general mood of unhappiness or depression, in-appropriate behaviour or feelings under ordinary conditions, difficulties in accepting realities of personal responsibility and accountability, physical violence toward other persons and/or physical destructiveness toward the environment.